MenesesEvandro/bad-word-filter-api/README.md

 The API will be available at `http://localhost:3000`.

 ## Features
-- Multi-language support: pt-br, en-us, es-es, fr-fr, de-de, it-it, it-it
+- Multi-language support: pt-br, en, es, fr, de, it, it
 - Replace bad words with a customizable character or fixed word
 - Supports GET and POST
 - Add extra words to filter